ycs77/inertia-laravel-ssr-head/README.md

 php artisan vendor:publish --tag="inertia-ssr-head-config"
 ```

-You can setting the twitter site username or many in config `inertia-ssr-head.php`:
+You can set the twitter site username or many in config `inertia-ssr-head.php`:

 ```php
 <?php